dgoethel/Spatial-Assessment-Simulator/README.md

 # movement-manuscript
-Repository for final model associated with the fisheries research movement parametrization manuscript.
+Repository for generalized, spatially explicit simulation-estimation framework used to test the robustness of various assessment parametrizations to underlying spatial population structure and connectivity dynamics.